eclipse-archived/ceylon-lang.org/documentation/1.0/reference/annotation/abstract.md

 # #{page.title}

-The `abstract` annotation marks a class as not be instantiable.
+The `abstract` annotation marks a class as not being instantiable.

 ## Usage